gbrian/codx-junior/docs/getting-started.md

   codx-junior:
 ```

-#### 3. Build the Docker Image
+## Build the Docker Image

-Build the `codx-junior` image using Docker Compose.
-This step may take some time, typically around 5-8 minutes.
+Use Docker Compose to build the `codx-junior` image.
+This process typically takes 5–8 minutes.

 ```sh
 docker-compose build codx-junior-build
 ```

-#### 4. Run the Application
+## Run the Application

-Once the image is built, you can start the `codx-junior` application.
+Start the application with the following command:

 ```sh
 docker-compose up -d codx-junior-all
 ```

+This will run `codx-junior` in the background.
+Once running, you can access the application at `http://localhost:19981`.

+## Notes

+- Make sure Docker is installed and running.
+- Set a valid OpenAI-compatible API key in `CODX_JUNIOR_LLMFACTORY_KEY`.
+- If you need Docker-in-Docker support, ensure `privileged: true` is set (as shown).

-### Conclusion
+## Conclusion

-By following these steps, you should be able to set up and run the `codx-junior` project smoothly.
-If you encounter any issues or have questions, feel free to reach out to the project maintainers or community.
+After completing these steps, `codx-junior` should be up and running.
+If you encounter issues, consult the repository README or contact the maintainers.

 Happy coding!